Monitoring tools evaluation

-You can find more than 300 monitoring tools for media monitoring, Social Media and PR on the internet and that is just the start.
+You can find more than 300 monitoring tools for media monitoring, social media and PR on the internet and that is just the start.
 Why?
 Because in the monitoring universe every day a new star is born.
 As a digital media communication specialist, I must have an overview of these service providers.
-Hence I have decided to take large part of these offers under the microscope from professional point of view.
+Hence I have decided to take large part of these offers under the microscope from a professional point of view.

 A Monitoring Tool For Every Need?

 Every tool has different characteristics depending on its application.
 In order to compare them, it may be easier to categorize them.
 I have identified five main categories in which the respective tools are best suited: